t-lochhead/blog/src/pages/2020-11-10---how-to-build-a-fast-and-clean-blog-fast-with-gatsby/index.md

 ## Making It Your Own

-You may be tempted just change the text of a starter and nothing else.
+You may be tempted just to change the text of a starter and nothing else.
 While you're welcome to do this, you give up the opportunity to make your blog visually unique.

-An easy way to make your blog visually unique is to change the colors and replace any elements that are notably original.
+An easy way to make your blog visually unique is to change the colors and replace any notably original elements.

 In my case, I removed the elements that produced the bold "K" design on the homepage and took a stab at doing something different.